 Outputs circular sectors of influence for point features that have directions defined by azimuths (degrees clockwise from North).

-For each site, a point is created with coordinates that are the average of the coordinates of all points accepted for that sector.
+For each site, a point is created with coordinates that are the average of the coordinates of all points accepted for that site.
 This point is the center of all sectors generated for a site.

-Upon entering transformer, if a point is found to be farther from any of the other points in its site than the specified Maximum Distance Between Site Points, it will be dropped from sector generation and output from this port.
+Upon entering the transformer, if a point is found to be farther from any of the other points in its site than the specified Maximum Distance Between Site Points, it will be dropped from sector generation and output from this port.

 Invalid features are left untouched and output via this port.
 Invalid features are non-point features and point features with missing or invalid values for required attributes.